sadukie/data-adventurer-blog/_posts/2021-10-13-getting-an-r-jupyter-kernel-in-azure-data-studio.md

 ![Screenshot of the Kernel dropdown in a Jupyter notebook in Azure Data Studio]({{site.baseurl}}/assets/images/posts/2021-10-13/azure-data-studio-kernel-list.png)

-The Azure Data Studio Kernel dropdown – including the R kernel And now I’m back off to DataCamp and working through some of their R courses!
+The Azure Data Studio Kernel dropdown – including the R kernel And now I'm back off to DataCamp and working through some of their R courses!